janinehuang/weekly-status/README.md

 cd <repository-directory>
 ```
 2. Update the configuration constants in `config.py`
-3. Setup JPL LDAP email credentials to save to your shell profile
+3. Setup email credentials to save to your shell profile
 ```bash
 python setup_email.py
 ```